rccordell/s19rm/assignments.md

 ## Consultative Grading

 Ultimately, the university will require me to assign a grade to your work this semester.
-In order to address the concerns outlined above and create space for experimentation, you will assess your own work in this class, in dialogue with me, as mentor rather than judge.
-You will ultimately grade your own work based on an assessment of the goals you set for yourself, your work to meet those goals, your intellectual growth during the class, and the outcomes of your assignments.
+In order to address the concerns outlined above and create space for experimentation, you will assess your own work in this class in dialogue with me, as mentor rather than judge.
+You will ultimately grade your own work based by assessing your work across the course assignments as they relate to the goals you set for yourself, your work to meet those goals, and your intellectual growth during the class.

-Formally, this means that I will ask you to draft self-evaluations a few times during the semester, including a final self-evaluation in which you will assign yourself a grade.
-Barring extreme circumstances (see the Adjustment Caveat below) this will be your grade for the semester.
+Formally, this means that I will ask you to draft self-evaluations a few times during the semester, including a final self-evaluation through which you will assign yourself a grade.
+Barring extreme circumstances (see the Adjustment Caveat below) this self assessment will determine your grade for the semester.
 Ideally, knowing this process in advance will free you to do more ambitious work from the beginning of the semester.

 ### My Commitments